What are the benefits of having Caroline, a Speech-Language Pathologist (SLP), as an instructor?

 What are the technical requirements to receive training online?

-To receive training on the internet, you will need a computer or laptop with a web camera as well as a microphone.
-For optimal results, a headset with microphone is recommended which will help you hear and produce the sounds more clearly versus a built-in microphone.
-For more detailed specifications please see below:
+To receive training on Skype or Google, you will need a computer or a laptop with a web camera and a microphone.
+For optimal results, a headset with a microphone is recommended which will help you hear and produce the sounds more clearly.
+Most modern computers and laptops have these capabilities, but please see below for more details:

-Will accent reduction cause me to lose my identity?
+Will learning the American accent cause me to lose my identity?

 A more neutral accent is valued in the U.S. workplace.
 According to a 2010 research study by the University of Chicago, American participants rated non-native foreign speakers as less truthful than native American speakers based on trivia statements read out loud.
 Researchers stated that the American participants were wrongly associating the difficulty of understanding the non-native speech to the credibility of the statements.